OmDoke/job-application-tracker/README.md

 1.  **Register/Login:** Create a new user account or log in if you already have one.
 2.  **Add Applications:** Use the "Add New Application" feature to input details for each job you apply to.
 3.  **Update Status:** Change the status of your applications as you progress through the hiring process.

-4.  **Set Reminders:** Add reminders for follow-ups or upcoming interviews.
-5.  **View Dashboard:** Monitor your overall job search progress and quickly see pending actions.
+4.  **View Dashboard:** Monitor your overall job search progress and quickly see pending actions.

-*(Add more specific usage instructions if known, e.g., "Click on an application card to view/edit details.")*

 ## Contributing